• Skip to primary navigation

 Moreover, you must create a clear set of unambiguous behavioral descriptions that are written down and given to the bully.

-Those start-stop-continue behaviors will spell out what is and are not acceptable behavior.
+Those start-stop-continue behaviors will spell out what is and is not acceptable behavior.

 The bully’s supervisor will first give the list to the bully in private and then immediately take the bully into a room where the remaining teammates will validate the necessity for behavioral change.